Added 19 March 2019:

 According to Eckhart Tolle, ego is anything that gives you a sense of identity – and this comes from what you think about yourself and what other people say about you.

 One way to think about ego is as a protective heavy shell, such as the kind some animals have, like a big beetle.
 This protective shell works like armour to cut you off from other people and the outside world.
 What I mean by shell is a sense of separation: Here’s me and there’s the rest of the universe and other people.
-The ego likes to emphasize the ‘otherness’ of others.
+The ego likes to emphasise the ‘otherness’ of others.

 The big problem with the ego is that the ego loves to strengthen itself through negativity and complaining.
 When you listen to the ego and its negativity, it starts to control you and how you behave.
 According to Eckhart Tolle, when this happens, you don’t have thoughts; the thoughts have you.